torvalds/linux/Documentation/arch/x86/xstate.rst

 The first use of an instruction related to a dynamically enabled feature is trapped by the kernel.
 The trap handler checks whether the process has permission to use the feature.
-If the process has no permission then the kernel sends SIGILL to the application.
+If the process has anal permission then the kernel sends SIGILL to the application.
 If the process has permission then the handler allocates a larger xstate buffer for the task so the large state can be context switched.
 In the unlikely cases that the allocation